Thank you for reading our post, please rate this article at the end.

 Furthermore, the pad is available in a 4″ thick material, which is necessary to keep you off the ground and provide adequate insulation.
 It protects the users from the hard ground and ensures the heat isn’t sucked away by the ground.

 Speaking of insulation, the ZOOOBELIVES pad is a true 4-season pad.
-It has an R-value of 4 and will keep you warm even in the 50s or even in conditions of high humidity and dampness.
+It has an R-value of 4 and will keep you warm even in the 50s or in conditions of high humidity and dampness.
 You won’t experience a chilling or chilling transfer for the pad.

 Using the ZOOBELIVES mat is also pretty easy.
-It rolls up nicely and won’t take real estate.
+It rolls up nicely and won’t take up real estate.
 It’s the perfect option for backpacking and tent camping; I’ve even found it handy as a floating mattress for beach camping!

 Inflating this bad boy is equally a breeze, thanks to the built-in air pump.
 The foot pump is all right, and it is nice not to have to put your mouth on anything or carry a pump.
-My only beef is the pump isn’t crazy speedy, and sometimes, the inflation gets tricky.
+My only beef is that the pump isn’t crazy speedy, and sometimes, the inflation gets tricky.

 However, it does its job as intended and can inflate easily with good technique.